 In late 1996, NRG expressed an interest in making an additional investment in Latin Power II, a new Latin Power fund.
-Assuming NRG formally commits to the Latin Power II investment, NRG's aggregate commitment in Latin Power from \$25\$ million to \$32.5\$ million.
+Assuming NRG formally commits to the Latin Power II investment, NRG's aggregate commitment in Latin Power from \$25 million to \$32.5 million.

 NRG's equity in earnings from its interest in Latin Power was \$1.6 million for the year ended December 31, 1996.
-For the first half of 1997, these equity in earnings decreased from \$1.1 million from the first half of 1996 to \$.1 million.
+For the nine months ended September 30, of 1997, equity in earnings were \$0.1 million compared with \$1.4 million for the nine months ended September 30, 1996.